patodiayogesh/Multi-Modal-Controlled-Image-To-Text-Generation/README.md

-# Multi-Modal Image To Text Generation
+# Multi-Modal Controlled Image To Text Generation

 The project implements a BART model and alters the architecture to input image along-with text and generate corresponding text.